 Research shows that listening to music while in the womb has a stimulating effect on the baby’s brain.
 Learning and cognitive development are often associated with music.
 Music continues to play a vital role after birth – first in prenatal bonding, then in the development of language, memory, and coordination.

 Sound Beginnings ® is a soft fabric band with built-in high quality speakers that allows pregnant women to play music in the womb.
 Moms and parenting groups have chosen Sound Beginnings ® as the best way to play music for babies during pregnancy.

 Findings suggest that newborns just a few days old may already be trying to imitate the prevailing intonation patterns of the language they heard while still in the womb.
 Additionally Newborns are likely highly motivated to imitate their mothers in order to enhance bonding.
 Find more resources here: http://www.sound-beginnings.com/product_information/related_research_and_resources

-Bellybuds act as headphones for your belly, allowing your unborn child can listen to music, your voice, whatever you want to play for them.
+Bellybuds act as headphones for your belly.
+They allow your unborn child can listen to music, your voice, whatever you want to play for them.
 The system comes with two pairs of medical grade reusable adhesives.

 Similar to Sound Beginnings Music Band, the music and voice playback helps with language development and mother-child bonding.

-The product is designed for the fetus and toddlers as a little voice (below 65 decibels) plays through the speaker and is not compatible for adults.
-Can be connected to a computer, laptop, pad, cell phone or MP3 etc.
+The product is designed for the fetus and toddlers, as a little voice (below 65 decibels) plays through the speaker.
+You can connect to a computer, laptop, pad, cell phone or MP3 etc.